Tips from Alumnae on Preparing for your Telfer Executive MBA

 Life has many reasons to pull us in different directions.
 How do you add obtaining your MBA degree into the juggling act?

 We asked six alumnae to provide their advice on how they managed the demands of the 21 month program while balancing spouses, children, extended friends & family, work and even their day-to-day household activities.

-We gained a few items of wisdom to share as a sneak-preview of our "Women Driving Change" Special Event and Networking Session happening on February 8th at 5:30 p.m..
+We gained a few items of wisdom to share as a sneak-preview of our "Women Driving Change" Online Information Session happening on March 8th at 12:00 p.m..
 Be sure to join us on the 8th to hear advice, both personal and professional, from those who have experienced the program.

 (Click on the grey buttons to read their advice)